Cookies Policy

 High-quality lifestyle

-Porto was named the best small city to live in the world by Monocle's Small Cities Index 2021, and Portugal was ranked 7th in the world for quality of life for expats in the InterNations Quality of Life Index 2023.
+In 2022, Porto was named World's Leading City Destination by the World Travel Awards, and was considered the 8th best city in the world by Time Out in 2024.
+For expats specifically, Portugal was ranked the 7th country in the world for quality of life in the InterNations Quality of Life Index 2023.

 Quality vs. cost of life across European cities